 Out of the hundreds of British and American adults we surveyed about their mathematical education before adulthood, people from the United Kingdom were more likely than Americans to have learned specific branches of mathematics before the age of 18.
 Almost all Britons had studied arithmetic and numbers before reaching adulthood, while less than three-quarters of Americans had.
 Arithmetic and numbers were also deemed important by 87.2% and 83.6% of respondents, respectively, meaning there is likely a proportion of Americans that never learned the skills they deem most important.

 The main reason certain subjects were unpopular was that they were considered difficult to understand.
 Algebra was voted the least favourite of all subcategories, with 24.4% of participants ranking it as their most hated mathematical subject.
 Reasoning, although not as disliked as algebra, was mostly disliked due to a lack of helpful resources and poor teaching.
 On a more positive note, around 17% of participants accredited online learning resources as positive enhancements to their learning experience.
+Third Space Learning offers an extensive library of online primary maths resources and GCSE maths revision resources.

 Despite algebra being named as respondents’ least favorite mathematics class, success in the subject may be a good predictor of future accomplishments in high school and beyond.
 The American Institute for Research reported that success in both algebra I and algebra II in middle and high school is a strong indicator of future success in